voaneves/snake-on-pygame/README.md

 ## 5. Acknowledgments <a name="acknowledgments"></a>

 * @farizrahman4u - For his [qlearning4k](https://github.com/farizrahman4u/qlearning4k) snake code, I used it as the base of this repo's code.

+* @chuyangliu - Also for his snake code, which implemented the relative actions.